How Long Should a Tooth Hurt After a Filling

-A tooth should not hurt, ache, or cause you discomfort from a new filling for an extended period of time.
-Any sensitivity from a tooth filling should be expected to go away quickly, at least within two to four weeks.
+A tooth should not hurt, ache, or cause you mild discomfort from a new filling for an extended period.
+Any tooth sensitivity after a filling should be expected to go away quickly, at least within two to four weeks—as the tooth adjusts and heals through the natural process.

-But just because it should not hurt or be sensitive, doesn’t mean that it can’t sometimes occur.
-So, if you’re experiencing sensitivity after a filling and it doesn't feel like it is getting any better during that period of time, or if the sensitivity or discomfort lasts longer than four weeks, it’s important to contact your dentist.
+However, the absence of pain or sensitivity does not guarantee that these sensations won't occasionally arise.
+So, if you’re experiencing sensitivity after a filling and it doesn't feel like it is getting any better during that period, or if the sensitivity or dental discomfort lasts longer than four weeks, it’s important to contact your dentist.

 Why does this occur?
 Let’s take a look at what can cause tooth sensitivity after a filling and when that sensitivity can become worrisome.